nymtech/nym/documentation/operators/src/tokenomics/validator-rewards.md

 - Introduction
 - References to Nym fundamental papers on the topic
 - Disclaimers (not final/legal stuff etc)
--->
+- make a fn in book.toml to pull the current stake so it's always up to date
+- Asign it to a VAR and use the var in the text bellow -->

 ## Summary

 * Nyx Validators are rewarded from the Nym mixmining pool and increasingly from apps that run on the Nym mixnet, the first of which is the NymVPN.
 * Validators are rewarded for two different types of work: signing blocks in the Nyx chain and running the NymAPI to monitor mixnet routing and sign zk-nym credentials.
 * New validators can join via a NYM-to-NYX swap contract.
 The contract will not allow more than 1% of total stake increase per month to prevent sudden hostile takeovers.
-Current stake is ~53 million Nyx.
+Current stake is ~53 <!--{{current_nyx_stake}}--> million Nyx.
 Rate: 1:4.8 ~ 288k NYX for 60k NYM => 0.54% voting power
 * The contract is one way and will **not** allow exchanging NYX back to NYM.
 A NYX holder that wishes to sell their NYX stake will not have access to contracts or markets to do so.
 OTC is the only way, currently.

 ## Validator Rewards